j-andrews7/Pipelines/ROSE_SE_Pipeline.md

 #### 9.)
 Run ROSE.
 `-t` specifies areas around the TSS to exclude peaks for stitching.
 Can be omitted if wanted.
 ROSE is stupid and won't run properly if the output folder isn't a new folder.
 Be sure to delete old results or specify a new output folder before running again if you want to play with the settings.
+The `-c CONTROL_BAM` can also be added here if wanted.

 **Bash script (ROSE_ind.sh)**
 ```Bash